John Taylor Gatto: Biography

-By the late 1950s he worked as a copywriter scripting commercials in New York City.
-In the spring of 1960, he borrowed his roommate's teaching license, went into Harlem to work as a substitute teacher.
-Gatto earned his teaching certificate in the summer of 1960.
-In 1963, he was hired as a fulltime 8th grade English teacher at Intermediate School 44 on New York City's Upper West Side.
-Gatto moved on to Lincoln Academy (now Horizons Middle School) in 1981, which was considered a dumping ground for kids with behavior problems.
-Eventually Gatto found a position teaching predominantly poor, at-risk kids 8th grade students at Booker T. Washington Junior High in Spanish Harlem.
+According to Gatto, he started working as a copywriter scripting commercials in New York City in the late 1950s.
+In the spring of 1960, he borrowed his roommate's teaching license, went into Harlem to work as a substitute teacher and earned his teaching certificate in 1960.
+In 1963, he was hired as a full-time 8th grade English teacher at Intermediate School 44 on New York City's Upper West Side.
+Gatto moved on to Lincoln Academy (now Horizons Middle School) in 1981, which he described as a "dumping ground" for kids with behavior problems.
+Gatto ended his teaching career at Booker T. Washington Junior High in Spanish Harlem.

 Gatto also ran for the New York State Senate, 29th District in 1985 and 1988 as a member of the Conservative Party of New York against incumbent David Paterson.
 He was named New York City Teacher of the Year in 1989, 1990, and 1991 and New York State Teacher of the Year in 1991.
 In 1991, he wrote a letter announcing his retirement, titled I Quit, I Think, to the op-ed pages of the Wall Street Journal, saying that he no longer wished to "hurt kids to make a living."
 He then began a public speaking and writing career, and has received awards from libertarian organizations, including the Alexis de Tocqueville 1997 Award for Excellence in Advancement of Educational Freedom.

 Gatto promoted homeschooling, and specifically unschooling and open source learning.

 Gatto was featured in the 2011 Evangelical Christian film IndoctriNation: Public Schools and the Decline of Christianity in America.

-In 2011, Gatto had two major strokes which occurred after he completed the filming of The Ultimate History Lesson: A Weekend with John Taylor Gatto which was released in early 2012 by Tragedy and Hope Communications.
+The Ultimate History Lesson: A Weekend with John Taylor Gatto was released in early 2012 by Tragedy and Hope Communications.